Does Dry Eye Worsen with Cataracts?

 Correct IOL Calculations

 Vision fluctuations, a dry eye surface, or irregular tear film due to dry eyes can lead to incorrect IOL power calculations.
 Consequently, you could have residual refractive errors, including astigmatism, presbyopia, nearsightedness, and farsightedness.
+Addressing dry eyes before cataract surgery will ensure accurate IOL measurements, which is essential in meeting your visual goals after undergoing cataract surgery.

 Effective, Long-Term Dry Eye and Cataract Treatment